Carberry, Manitoba: RCAF Station Carberry

-In December, 1940, troops of the Royal Air Force arrived in Carberry and established the Service Flying Training School Number 33 just south of Carberry, known as RCAF Station Carberry.
-It was used to train military pilots in the vast British Commonwealth Air Training Plan.
-Thousands of military personnel from United Kingdom, Canada and other Commonwealth countries were moved to Carberry for flight training.
-The flight training school was disbanded at the end of World War II, and is now the present site of the McCain Foods processing facility.
+In December 1940, troops of the Royal Air Force arrived in Carberry and established the Service Flying Training School Number 33 (known as RCAF Station Carberry) just south of the town, to train military pilots as part of the vast British Commonwealth Air Training Plan.
+Thousands of military personnel from the United Kingdom, Canada and other Commonwealth countries were moved to Carberry for flight training.
+The flight training school was shut down at the end of World War II, and a McCain Foods processing facility is now on that site.